 Wilson's New Home

 Finally!
 I moved into my new house you guys!
 It's been almost two years in the making and such a whirlwind of fun getting everything from the design and drawing phase to where it is now.
 I really spent a lot of time at the beginning deciding on what the design aesthetic of the house was going to be and how I wanted to lay it out structurally.
-The neutral color palate that I chose made it pretty simple to choose different finishes, wallpapers and tiles throughout the process.
+The neutral color palette that I chose made it pretty simple to choose different finishes, wallpapers and tiles throughout the process.
 Finally, at the end it was really important for me to spend a ton of time there to make sure that I was choosing the right furniture for the space.
 In this post I’ve outlined the most important things to keep in mind when building a home and my favorite parts of the process!

 How to Budget